Fall 2023 Course Offerings

 Tags

-Alex Sycher, BGSU History, Chloe Kosheva-Scissons, Christian Lengyel, Douglas Forsyth, Joe Faykosh, Katie LaPlant, Megan Cross, Michael Brooks, Nate Kuehnl, Nicole Jackson, Rachel Pawlowicz, Ruth Herndon, Scott Martin, Sherri Bolcevic, Walter Grunden
+Alex Sycher, BGSU History, Chloe Kosheva-Scissons, Christian Lengyel, Douglas Forsyth, graduate student awards, Graduate Students, Joe Faykosh, Katie LaPlant, Megan Cross, Michael Brooks, Nate Kuehnl, Nicole Jackson, Rachel Pawlowicz, Ruth Herndon, Scott Martin, Sherri Bolcevic, Walter Grunden

 The Lawrence Friedman Thesis/Dissertation Award was presented to Christian Lengyel for his Outstanding Thesis, “Pictures of a Forgotten Past: The Socio-Historic Significance of Wartime Vignettes on Confederate Currency,” advised by Dr. Scott Martin and Dr. Ruth Herndon.